 - Support for student-centered infrastructure and for teaching innovation; and

 - Forecasting space needs and planning for the College.

 Develop mechanisms for annually reviewing each April the expenditure of Student Technology Fee funds across the College and making priority order recommendations to the Dean.

 Develop mechanisms for annually reviewing and responding to Supplemental, one-year and immediate needs for expenditures of STF across the College and make priority order recommendations to the Dean.

 The College STF AC is required to document a three-year plan, updated annually, describing the use and impact of STF funds.

 It is the responsibility of the Committee to review the three-year plans of the college and to communicate its advice to the Dean.

 The College STF Advisory Committee will develop the process for receiving, scrutinizing, and rank ordering requests.
-A Form is provided (Appendix A) on the web, along with annual updates of the STF allocations each year.
+A request form is provided on the web, along with annual updates of the STF allocations each year.

 The Committee Chair will provide the Dean a written report semi-annually containing a prioritized list of projects for funding, whether from the STF and implications for funding from other sources made available, college or university Classroom Enhancement, Major Repair and Rehabilitation (MRR), or external grants.